StephenJudeD/Guardian-News-RSS---LDA-Model/README.md

 License
 -------

-MIT License (Assuming MIT, or edit accordingly)
+MIT License, or something like that!